zriyansh/signoz.io/blog/2023-08-09-signoz-the-datadog-alternative-releases-their-visual-query-builder.md

 </figure>

 ## Conclusion
 In the ever-evolving landscape of observability tools, SigNoz continues to make significant strides towards providing an open-source alternative to proprietary solutions.
-The latest addition to their arsenal, the visual query builder, represents a pivotal step in democratizing the accessibility and utility of complex OpenTelemetry data.

 By addressing the inherent limitations of query-based exploration, SigNoz has broken down barriers that often restrict meaningful engagement with observability data.
+Our new query builder for logs and traces allows teams to bring in SRE's and Operations Engineers to the process of querying their observability data.

-SigNoz's visual query builder is a testament to the project's commitment to accessibility, user-friendliness, and community-driven development.
-With this month's release, SigNoz solidifies our position as a compelling alternative to proprietary tools, offering a comprehensive toolkit to unlock the full potential of OpenTelemetry data exploration and analysis.
+Once you're getting good OpenTelemetry data, you'll be amazed by how many teams want access to it.
+After that, the need for custom views, dashboards, and visualizations is sure to follow.
+Our query tools will allow you to share OpenTelemetry data further within your team.

 [Try SigNoz cloud](https://signoz.io/teams/) to get started quickly and unlock the full potential of your OpenTelemetry data.